ticoi/ticoi/README_visualization_pixel_output.md

     - the type of sensor and authors (residuals_author_abs.png,residuals_vy_author.png,residuals_vx_author_abs.png),
     - and the quality indicators (residuals_quality.png).
 - 'invert_weight' -> weight_ini_vx_vy.png; weightlast_vx_vy.png: weight given in the first and last iteration of the inversion, respectively

+#### Results after interpolation of the inverted time-series (Regular Leap Frog - RLF: unique temporal sampling)
+- 'interp_xy_overlaid' -> vx_vy_overlaid_interp.png : Superposition of interpolated and observed velocities (vx and vy).
+The limits of the figure correspond to the observed velocities.
+- 'interp_xy_overlaid_zoom' -> vx_vy_overlaid_zoom_on_results_interp.png : Superposition of interpolated and observed velocities (vx and vy).
+The limits of the figure correspond to the interpolated velocities.
+- 'invertvv_overlaid' -> vv_overlaid_interp.png : Superposition of interpolated and observed velocities (velocity magnitude vv).
+The limits of the figure correspond to the observed velocities.
+- 'invertvv_overlaid_zoom' -> vv_overlaid_zoom_on_results_interp.png : Superposition of interpolated and observed velocities (velocity magnitude vv).
+The limits of the figure correspond to the interpolated velocities.
+- 'direction_overlaid' -> direction_overlaid_interp.png : Plot the velocity direction of interpolated results, overlaying the velocity direction of the observations (raw data).
+- 'quality_metrics' ->  confidence_intervals_and_quality.png : Plot quality metrics on top of velocity magnitude.
+It can be the number of observations used for each estimation, and/or the confidence intervals.